Coding-With-The-Force/Salesforce-Character-Counting-Layout-Component/README.md

 # Suggestions For Developers Setting Up This Component

-While this component has fairly robust exception catching it does not have logging and it also does not leverage selectors.
+While this component has fairly robust exception handling it does not have logging and it also does not leverage selectors.
 I chose to do this because I didn't want to load this project with dependencies that you may not want to use yourself and creating a logger or a selector layer solution is not the point of this repo/component.
 I would suggest that you add error logging and a selector layer that you are comfortable with to this code prior to leveraging it.